-20 years ago, after an almost 150 year history building the nation, Bethlehem Steel shut down steelmaking in Bethlehem.
-To help the community work through what was an undeniably traumatic event, Touchstone created and assembled a collection of artwork and performance into a festival called Steelbound: Art of an Industry.
+In 1998, after an almost 150-year history building this nation, Bethlehem Steel shut down steel-making in Bethlehem.
+To help the community work its way through that traumatic change, Touchstone created Steel Festival: The Art of an Industry.

-Now, as 2019 approaches, two decades after that extraordinary event, we face different, subtler challenges.
-Who are we, now that the Steel is gone?
-What are the greatest challenges we face as a community now that we are “unbound”?
-What are the values that will help hold us together as we face the task of shaping our collective future?
+Now, as 2019 approaches and with it the 20th anniversary of that extraordinary event, we face a challenge of a different and perhaps more daunting nature: who are we, now that the Steel is gone?
+What are the challenges ahead, and what will hold us together as a community, as we address the task of shaping our future?

-Join us in October 2019 for Festival UnBound – ten days of music, theatre, dance, community dialogue, forging a vision forward– through art– for Bethlehem, our home by the river.
+Join us in October 2019 for Festival UnBound, as we forge a vision forward– through art– for Bethlehem, our home by the river.